Skip to main content

 Our Approach

-We work with farmers in East Africa to encourage them to treat their farm more like a real business, systematically investing time and resources in order to raise yields and incomes.
-We use Enveritas data to identify communities most in need, e.g. with below-average yields and aging trees.
+Enveritas works with farmers in East Africa to encourage them to manage their farms more like businesses, systematically investing time and resources to raise yields and incomes.
+We use data to identify communities most in need, such as those with below-average yields and aging trees.

-We are piloting phased, results-based incentives with farmer support and coaching, focusing on key drivers of yields like soil nutrition and tree rejuvenation.
-Farmers target rejuvenation of a fifth of their farm at a time, cycling through blocks year after year.
-Composting, mulching, and cover cropping restore soil health, supplemented by inorganic fertilizers in Uganda.
-Incentives are used as a tool to unlock behavior change while we work towards accompanying farmers in the transition to long-term productivity.
+We are piloting phased, results-based incentives alongside farmer support and coaching, focusing on key drivers of productivity such as soil nutrition and tree rejuvenation.
+Farmers target the rejuvenation of one-fifth of their farm at a time, cycling through blocks year after year.
+Composting, mulching, and cover cropping help restore soil health, supplemented by inorganic fertilizers in Uganda.
+Incentives are used as a tool to unlock behavior change while we support farmers in the transition to long-term productivity.

-Adoption of all practices is assessed on farms, and yield is tracked.
-We iterate to improve on adoption and outcomes.
+Adoption of all practices is assessed on farms, and yields are tracked.
+We continuously refine the program to improve adoption and outcomes.

 In Ethiopia

-Ethiopia is the birthplace of Arabica coffee, yet yields among smallholders commonly fall below 300 kg of green coffee per hectare, well below production in comparable producing countries.
-Aging trees are a primary driver, with less than 5% of farmers in typical target regions rejuvenating at any meaningful scale, resulting in farms well past their productive peak.
-Systematic nutrition practices are equally rare: fewer than a quarter of farmers in Sidama produce compost, and just 1% in Jimma.
+Ethiopia is the birthplace of Arabica coffee, yet yields among smallholders commonly fall below 300 kg of green coffee per hectare—well below those in comparable producing countries.
+Aging trees are a primary driver; less than 5% of farmers in typical target regions rejuvenate at any meaningful scale, resulting in many farms being well past their productive peak.
+Systematic nutrition practices are equally rare: Fewer than a quarter of farmers in Sidama produce compost, and just 1% do so in Jimma.

-So far, 80% of farmers in our pilot design stumped at scale in response to incentives.
-Over 90% produced enough compost to apply to all of their recently stumped trees
+In our pilot, 80% of farmers stumped at scale in response to incentives.
+Over 90% produced enough compost to apply to all of their recently stumped trees.

 In Uganda